ibm-cloud-docs/cloud-object-storage/object-lock.md

 Imagine an object with both a legal hold and a retention period.
 When the retention period ends, the object version remains protected until the legal hold is removed.
 If you remove a legal hold while an object version is subject to a retention period it remains protected until the retention period is complete.

 Objects locked and stored with a retention period cannot be deleted until retention period expires and any associated legal hold is removed.
+However, for objects locked under GOVERNANCE mode, authorized users with the `bypass-governance-retention` permission can delete the object before the retention period expires, provided no legal hold is active on the object.
 {: important}

-Locking objects with a Governance Mode is not supported.
-{: note}

 ## Getting started with Object Lock
 {: #ol-gs}